The late-time radio behavior of GRB afterglows: testing the standard model: Results

 \subsection{GRB 070125}

-The X-ray light curve is consistent with $p\approx2.0$ and $\nu > \nu_c$ -- however, \citet{chandra08} place an optical break $\sim3\times$ later than the X-ray break.
+\citet{chandra08} place an optical break $\gtrsim3\times$ earlier than the X-ray break, the latter delayed by effects from IC emission and not visible in the light curve.
+This is supported by the $r$-band light curve, which seems to steepen at $\sim3$~d, although the data are sparse here.
+However, if this is a jet break, the preceding slopes in $r$ ($-1.66\pm0.10$) and X-ray ($-2.00\pm0.09$) match an ISM-type CBM and $\nu_m, \nu_a < r < \nu_c < \mathrm{5~keV}$, but this requires $p\sim3.2$.
+If the jet break is in fact earlier and we have measured the post-jet-break slopes, this implies $p\sim2.3$ and no lateral expansion.
+The apparent plateau in the optical at $<1$~d may be due to $\nu_m$ passage in either case.

 The radio light curve (Fig. \ref{fig:070125}) shows consistency with a single power law at all fitted frequencies after a peak between $10$ and $\sim30$ d, but at 8.5 GHz we see an ambiguous ($P_F = 0.852$) break at $88 \pm 41$ d as well.
-The other frequency with an equally long follow-up, 4.9 GHz, does not share this feature, however, and the putative post-break slope is only $-1.12\pm0.32$, inconsistent with post-break expectations but consistent with pre-break within the errors.

-The spectral index is positive below 22.5 GHz until at least 87 d, indicating that $\nu_m$ is located above or, at later times, possibly around, 22.5 GHz, but the slope of the light curve at 14.9 and 22.5 GHz before this time ($\alpha \approx -0.55$) does not match the slope of $-1/3$ predicted below $\nu_m$ after the jet break, or indeed any pre- or post-break expectation of the standard model when $p\approx2.0$ \citep{rhoads99,granotsari02}.
+The other frequency with an equally long follow-up, 4.9 GHz, does not share this feature, however, and the putative post-break slope is only $-1.12\pm0.32$.
+The radio slopes are inconsistent with scenarios allowed by the optical and X-ray bands.
+The spectral index below 22.5 GHz evolves from $1.23\pm0.11$ at 15~d to $0.47\pm0.04$ at 87 d, indicating that $\nu_a$ is located slightly above 22.5 GHz, but the slope of the light curve at 14.9 and 22.5 GHz before this time ($\alpha \approx -0.55$) does not match the $\alpha \geq -1/4$ predicted below $\nu_a$ after the jet break.

-While our fitting code can reproduce the X-ray and optical data, we are unable to obtain a good fit to the radio light curve after 20 days or so or to the spectra after 35 d.
-Instead of the observed behavior, a $t^{-p}$ decline is predicted after this point. \citet{chandra08} acknowledge a lack of good radio fits to their model, but mostly bring up the early times, where they interpret the difference as scintillation effects.
-At late times, their model under-predicts the radio data points as well.
-Thus we do not see the light curve behavior predicted by standard theory.
+\citet{chandra08} note a lack of good radio fits to their model, but mostly bring up the early times, where they interpret the difference as scintillation effects.
+Their model, based on \citet{yost03}, under-predicts the radio data points at $>200$~d and, in the case of 8.46~GHz, also at $<10$~d.
+Our fitting code can roughly reproduce the X-ray, optical, 4.9 GHz and 8.5 GHz light curves \citep[with a jet break much earlier than suggested by][]{chandra08}, but under-predicts the late-time fluxes at 22.5 and 95 GHz.
+The shape of the SED clearly deviates from the model after 15 d.
+Therefore we consider GRB 070125 problematic for the standard model.